dailenconrado16-glitch/Manuales_Optometry/MANUALES/ManualdelSistema.md

 Angular displays data in tables, forms, or detail views.

-## All operations follow REST conventions.
+All operations follow REST conventions.

 ### 8. Conclusions & Recommendations

-The system provides full optometry workflow automation.

-Clear modularization allows scaling the system easily.
+Working on this project helped me, and will help you, to better understand CRUD structures.
+It also helped you see how the interconnection of all elements (patients → appointments → orders) greatly simplifies system maintenance.

+Future improvements I would add, or that you could add:

+Authentication

+PDF reports

+Inventory alerts

 Adding authentication (JWT) is recommended.

 ## Future improvement: Report generation, dashboards, and role-based permissions.

-### ¡Gracias! 💗
+### ¡Gracias! 👓👩‍🦰👓